Intended Audience: Physical Therapists, Physical Therapist Assistants and Occupational Therapists

 - Name the 4 components of vestibular rehab and their role in restoring balance and vision to restore function in activities of daily living.

 Focus on Function Physical Therapy, PC is an AOTA Approved Provider of professional development.
 Course approval ID# 8879.
-This hybrid course is offered at .85 CEUs (8.5 contact hours), intermediate educational level, foundational knowledge.
+This hybrid course is offered at 10 contact hours, intermediate educational level, foundational knowledge.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Instructor